Top 3 Benefits of STEM EducationSTEM and NGSS

 Not every student loves math the way they love science.
 And not every student loves science the way they love art.
 With STEM and STEAM curriculum, there is more likely to be something for everyone.

 Conversations from this curriculum focus on the need for combining fields and subjects—as well as hearing the voices of more students in the classroom.

-STEM-learning also encourages collaboration.
-Class subjects are not presented as independent and isolated boxes; instead, educators present the interrelatedness of these subjects.
+In this way, STEM-learning encourages collaboration.
+Class subjects are not presented as independent and isolated boxes.
+Over the course of many lessons, educators can present the interrelatedness of these subjects.

 This kind of learning encourages all types of learners to participate.

 Many students are overwhelmed.
 In the news and in school, there is no lack of social and environmental issues—students are aware of “big issues” of our time.